LastBreeze/Auto-Boost-Av1an-portable/README.md

 Why use it: Unzip the portable folder and everything is ready to use.
 No installing python or vapoursynth, everything is included and example one-click scripts are provided to get your started on your av1 journey.

+What is it: A collection of scripts/tools with an automated workflow to do all the steps for you.

 Built on [Av1an](https://github.com/master-of-zen/Av1an), [SVT-AV1-PSY](https://github.com/gianni-rosato/svt-av1-psy), and [VapourSynth](https://www.vapoursynth.com/).

 Linux fork: [Auto-Boost-Av1an-Linux](https://github.com/abdalrahmanx9/Auto-Boost-Av1an-Linux)